rdwin/rdwin.github.io/_posts/2020-09-28-electric-power-consumption.md

 - **Description**: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.
 The detailed description of these dataset could be obtained in [UCI website](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption).

 Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
 The task is to reconstruct the plots provided by lecturer, all of which were constructed using the base plotting system.
-The detailed documentation could be obtained in my [Github Repository](https://github.com/rdwin/ExData_Plotting1).

 ### Processing Steps